xXKareemXx/TechnoKids-App/README.md

 # TechnoKids - Kids' Robotics and Programming Courses

 TechnoKids is a website project aimed at providing a platform for kids to explore the world of robotics, programming, and participate in exciting competitions.
 This README file serves as a guide to understand the project and its components.
-Here is the deployment website https://kareem-technokids-app.vercel.app/.
+The link to the website is in the description!

 <img width="1327" alt="TechnoKids" src="https://github.com/xXKareemXx/TechnoKids-App/assets/61750924/50841f3f-b9b0-438c-9af9-8af6ce4eb097">